Enter a world of books…

 Our welcoming and stimulating King Library is a place where our pupils want to come.
 At break times and after school it is filled with pupils who are here to explore, learn, push their boundaries and try something new.
 Here you will never stop learning, exploring new things, exchanging information with others or simply becoming engrossed in a book.

 The King Library is, of course, the perfect place to study.
 Surrounded by great works of literature and instant access to the internet many pupils enjoy quiet study in the library.
 Be inspired by the work around you to learn, to be ambitious and to be bold in your aspirations.

 As the centre of our school the library is full of energy and activity and we hold many workshops with visiting authors, stimulating challenges, as well as local and regional competitions.
 Our library is also a centre of wellbeing during exam times for all pupils.
 It’s a place where everyone is welcome to recharge and refocus.

 Did you know?
-We have over 12,000 books, magazines and newspapers in our library?
-There are also countless CDs and DVDs and our Library catalogue has access to over 10,000 websites…
+We have over 12,000 books, magazines and newspapers in our library.
+There are also large collections of CDs and DVDs and our Library catalogue has access to over 10,000 websites.

 Our Assistant Librarian